Sales CRM Solution Guide Example

-Then, your team could include an explanation of how each App in Solution works together:
+Then, your team could include an explanation of how each Table in Solution works together:

-The Features app serves as the front door to product development, allowing product managers to document features at a high-level, link to market research, and downstream applications with more detailed requirements and user stories.
+The Features table serves as the front door to product development, allowing product managers to document features at a high-level, link to market research, and downstream table with more detailed requirements and user stories.

 One unique feature of the Product Management solution is the feature Priority Score, which calculates a relative score to use in prioritizing features.
 It’s based on the values selected from the following fields:

 These are large bodies of work that can be broken down into a number of smaller tasks - User Stories.
-The Epics App links to the User Stories App in this solution to create a hierarchical relationship of feature development.
+The Epics table links to the User Stories Table in this Solution to create a hierarchical relationship of feature development.

 User Stories are the smallest unit of work in an agile development framework.
 It’s an end goal expressed from the software user’s perspective.
 It’s informal, and its purpose is to articulate how a piece of work will deliver a specific value back to the customer (or internal user).
 They are just a few sentences and in simple language that outlines the desired outcome.
 Requirements are added later.